How Successfully to Pay Off Credit Card Debt In Your 40s

 If you run into trouble, talk to a professional.
 The counselors at the nonprofit National Foundation for Credit Counseling can help -- just ask.

-Not only will it make your life easier,
+Not only will it make your life easier, it'll help you feel better about your future.

 You can do it once you learn how to save money and pay off debt.